RTEMS/rtems-docs/shell/file_and_directory.rst

 - rfs   - RTEMS File System

-When the file system type is ’msdos’ or ’rfs’ the driver is a "block device driver" node present in the file system.
-The driver is ignored with the ’tftp’ and ’ftp’ file systems.
-For the ’nfs’ file system the driver is the ’host:/path’ string that described NFS host and the exported file system path.
+When the file system type is 'msdos' or 'rfs' the driver is a "block device driver" node present in the file system.
+The driver is ignored with the 'tftp' and 'ftp' file systems.
+For the 'nfs' file system the driver is the 'host:/path' string that described NFS host and the exported file system path.

 **EXIT STATUS:**